TrellixVulnTeam/swahilipython_SCMU/Doc/library/cmath.rst

 *Polar coordinates* give an alternative way to represent a complex number.
 In polar coordinates, a complex number *z* is defined by the modulus *r* and the phase angle *phi*.
-The modulus *r* is the distance from *z* to the origin, while the phase *phi* is the counterclockwise angle, measured in radians, from the positive x-axis to the line segment that joins the origin to *z*.
+The modulus *r* is the distance kutoka *z* to the origin, while the phase *phi* is the counterclockwise angle, measured in radians, kutoka the positive x-axis to the line segment that joins the origin to *z*.

-The following functions can be used to convert from the native rectangular coordinates to polar coordinates and back.
+The following functions can be used to convert kutoka the native rectangular coordinates to polar coordinates and back.

 .. function:: phase(x)